andrewtwatson/SunsetPredictorServer/README.md

 Server runs with django

 When you first download the app, it should send a GET request to setup a new user.
-The server will respond with a userID that should be saved on the phone.
+The server will respond with a user_id and a secret_id that should be saved on the phone.
-Then every later POST request should include the userID so it can be kept track of.
+Then every later POST request should include the user_id so it can be kept track of.

 Environment Variables Set:
 - set DJANGO_SETTINGS_MODULE=SunsetPredictorServer.settings
   - Just make a second settings file for production and set a different environment variable on the main server to point to that one

-//TODO commit, then search code on github for a print statement
+// TODO finish setup of user.